pascallanger/DIY-Multiprotocol-TX-Module/README.md

 Bayang||NRF24L01

 Note:
-- The dial should be set to 0 for serial which means all protocol selection pins should be left unconnected
+- The dial should be set to 0 for serial which means all protocol selection pins should be left unconnected.

 ###Protocol channels
 ####BAYANG